 ASCI*1120 Society & Inquiry II: this lecture-based course is part of the Arts & Science program core.
 In it, we examine how we know what we know, and what social and psychological forces cause us to sometimes believe things that are not correct.
 It incorporates philosophy of science and the sociology of science, and it functions very much as a course in bullshit detection, um, I mean critical thinking.

 ASCI*4010 BAS Honours Research Seminar: this functions as the thesis course for students in the Arts & Science program.
-Under my supervision, students research and write a 10,000 word paper that integrates their two areas of focus (i.e., a natural science and an arts/humanities/social science).
+Under my supervision, students research and write a 9,000 word paper that integrates their two areas of focus (i.e., a natural science and an arts/humanities/social science).
 We also explicitly focus on skill-building, including how to conduct research, write effectively, and present both orally and with academic posters.
-Yes, this does mean that I function as a supervisor for more than a dozen thesis students on topics ranging from food addiction to youth criminality to the depiction of the environment in sci-fi stories to the Catholic Counter-Reformation.
+Yes, this does mean that I function as a supervisor for about 18 thesis students on topics ranging from food addiction to youth criminality to the depiction of the environment in sci-fi stories to the Catholic Counter-Reformation.
 I think I learn almost as much as the students do.

 ASCI*4020 (or 4030) Topics in Arts & Sciences Research (“Implications of Darwinism”): this course is different for every professor who teaches it.
 I teach it as a fourth-year discussion-based seminar on Implications of Darwinism.
 First, I cover the basics of evolution by natural selection, a gene’s eye perspective, nature-nurture interactions, and non-human behaviour.
 Then, students research and lead discussions on topics of their choice, including but not limited to Darwinian medicine, morality, memes, cultural evolution, male-female interactions, art & aesthetics, sustainability & overpopulation, misuses of evolution, and Darwin & God.
 Lots of fun, with heavy emphasis on participation, critical thinking, and creativity.